-How U.S. eugenics policies and racial laws inspired Adolf Hitler
+How U.S. Eugenics Policies and Racial Laws Inspired Adolf Hitler

 The dream of a white, blond-haired, blue-eyed ‘master race’ didn’t originate with Adolf Hitler.
 This idea was implemented in the United States decades before Hitler rose to power by American eugenicists, who sterilized tens of thousands of Americans through the 1970s, barred the marriage of thousands, and segregated others.

 In the United States, we think of ourselves as a country of patriots devoted to democratic principles who helped win World War II.
 It’s certainly true our efforts helped turn the tide when we entered the war in 1941.
-It’s also important to remember that our policies and laws inspired Adolf Hitler, and that the sentiments behind those policies persist to this day.

-Despite the serious, dark themes in The Sunflower House, I remain hopeful – and grateful for the tiny bits of light uncovered while researching the book, in the stories of people who helped those at risk during the war.
+I wrote The Sunflower House to show one woman’s resistance during one of the darkest times in modern human history.
+When my protagonist, Allina, is forced to work as a nurse at a Nazi ‘baby factory’ called Hochland Home, she must hide her Jewish identity to survive.
+Despite the book’s dark themes, I remain hopeful – and grateful for the tiny bits of light uncovered while researching the book, in the stories of people who helped those at risk during the war.
 I’m also hopeful because those stories prove that the human race demonstrates the capacity to pull itself back from the brink of insanity.

-But we cannot forget that during World War II, too many paid the price before we turned against fascism and Nazism.
+But we can’t forget that during World War II, too many paid the price before we turned against fascism and Nazism.
 Six million Jews and millions of others – including Black people who lived in Germany, Poles, the Romani, the disabled, homosexual men, political opponents (labeled as communists), and Jehovah’s Witnesses, among others – perished while others cast their eyes aside.

-Today, in the face of rising fascism, radical nationalism, antisemitism, and the hatred of people of differing ideologies and lifestyles, it’s important to recognize our own thoughts and prejudices – and to act to help those who are in harm’s way.
+It’s important to recognize our own thoughts and prejudices – and to act to help those who are in harm’s way.
 Only then can we hope to keep from repeating history.

 Interactive Resources

 I hope you’ll take the time to review these video, audio, and written resources.
-Some are quite disturbing, but they tell the story more completely than any blog could, and they also link to additional resources:

 - This History Channel article, How the Nazis Were Inspired by Jim Crow, gives a good summary and contains helpful links for further research.